-One region, two functions: Brain cells' multitasking key to understanding overall brain functionMarch 6th, 2013 in Neuroscience /
+One region, two functions: Brain cells' multitasking key to understanding overall brain functionMarch 6, 2013 in Medicine & Health / Neuroscience

 A region of the brain known to play a key role in visual and spatial processing has a parallel function: sorting visual information into categories, according to a new study by researchers at the University of Chicago.